4 Effective Techniques for Closing Insurance Sales

 4 Ways to Close the Deal

-Once you’ve navigated the sales presentation, consider utilizing one of these techniques to close the sale.
+Once you’ve navigated the sales presentation, consider utilizing one of these techniques to close a sale.

 1. The Assumptive Close